 Multi-turn Jailbreaks Strategy

-Multi-turn jailbreak strategies gradually escalate the potential harm of prompts, exploiting the fuzzy boundary between acceptable and unacceptable responses.
+Multi-turn or "conversational" jailbreaks gradually escalate the potential harm of prompts, exploiting the fuzzy boundary between acceptable and unacceptable responses.

-Because it is multi-turn, it can surface vulnerabilities that only emerge after multiple interactions.
+Because they are conversational, this approach can surface vulnerabilities that only emerge after multiple interactions.

 strategies: